History buffs take note – this is the real deal

 Today, you can visit the outside grounds of the property and see the Babcock Mill.
 This planing mill and basket factory is the last standing mill of three at this Odessa historical site.
 Known for its “Babcock Baskets”, this is where John Babcock’s designed and patented basket-making machinery in the early 1900s.
 Built in 1856, this historical three-mill site once included a Woolen Mill (on Factory Street) and a Saw Mill.

-This historic, fully restored and operational water-powered mill is a must-see when visiting Odessa.
+This historic mill is a must-see when visiting Odessa.

 Enjoy the mini cascade & explore